-This monthly glimpses into how Wendy works her lunch-time magic always gets my wheels turning on creative ways I can incorporate healthy new options into my kids’ decidedly pedestrian lunches.
+Not surprisingly, this glimpse into how guest contributor Wendy works her lunch-time magic has gotten my wheels turning on creative ways I can incorporate healthy new options into my kids’ decidedly pedestrian lunches.
 Additionally, I love the idea of pulling out all the stops like this for special occasions.

 Check out the in-depth details for this lunch below and don’t miss 24 more great Halloween lunch ideas at the end of the post.